And the most dramatic blog post title award goes to me on this occasion, I believe?

 But for some reason time ran away with me that day.
-I ended up doing several other things instead of the planned workload that had been whirring around somewhere loosely in my head.
+I ended up doing several other things instead (cleaning and food shopping).
 Before I knew it 3pm had arrived and it was school pick-up time.
 Kids, dinner, cuddles, TV, bath, bed.
 Family time.

 That day I’d wanted to schedule some social media work for a client, catch up on admin, as well as write & publish a blog post, which included producing high quality photos and editing them.
 But this didn’t happen.
 I thus ended up feeling a little flat because everything would now have move into next week.

 And this isn’t an unusual story, or a one-off.
 It’s been happening a lot.

 If I pinpoint any stress and anxiety I get during the week — regarding everything work, home, kids, personal — the one thing that I struggle with is leaving important things to the last minute and then trying to do it all to a high standard.
 And to be honest, I thought I was handling this self-employed business pretty well…but lately things have been slipping and more often than not I feel as though my head is swimming with stuff.

 But Friday night I literally had an epiphany.
 I read the ‘Time Management’ section in the ‘Working Women’s Handbook’ by Phoebe Lovatt – and it was literally like a penny dropping.
 A light bulb moment.

 Her advice was brilliant and JUST what I needed to hear.